Devmack/TeslaMall/README.md

 5. Access to data is done via repository design pattern to enable easy data source switching (ex. from mssql to mongo)
 6. Custom dependecies within DI Container were moved to dedicated extension methods to clean up program.cs structure
 7. Implement DTO layer to ensure safety of database content with basic attribute validation
+8. To speed up and ease domain model to dto model conversion Automapper was used